CristianoRC/Fluxo-De-Caixa/Doc/Adr.md

 Podemos ter problemas na criação das transações, pois se tiver uma inserção em messa no mesmo balance, as requisições podem começar a dar timeout, se isso acontecer precisaremos criar um novo fluxo, onde na entrada apenas validamos se os balances existem e adicionamos em uma fila para a criação das transações no futuro.

 ---

-## Title

-### Status

-Aprovado

-### Context

-What is the issue that we're seeing that is motivating this decision or change?

-### Decision

-What is the change that we're proposing and/or doing?

-### Consequences

-What becomes easier or more difficult to do because of this change?